Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Appendix

 We now suppose that $M^4$ admits an Einstein metric.
-So, since $Y_1^\perp(M)\leq Y(M)<0,$ we can apply Theorem \ref{thObstEinstein} to deduce This tell us that so that $j\leq\frac{4}{9}e,$ which is a contradiction.
-This finishes the proof of the corollary. \end{proof}
+Thereby, since $Y_1^\perp(M)\leq Y(M)<0,$ we can apply Lemma \ref{thObstEinstein} to infer From this it follows that so that $j\leq\frac{4}{9}e,$ which is a contradiction.
+So, the proof is completed. \end{proof}

-\begin{acknowledgement} E. Ribeiro wishes to express his gratitude for the excellent support during his stay at Depart. of Mathematics - Lehigh University, where part of this work was carried out.
-He is grateful to H.-D. Cao and D. Johnson for the warm hospitality and their constant support.
-He wishes to extend his gratitude to A. Barros for many helpful conversations. \end{acknowledgement}
+\begin{acknowledgement} The authors want to thank the referees for their careful readings, relevant remarks and valuable suggestions.
+The second named author was partially supported by grants from CNPq/Brazil (Grant: 303091/2015-0) and PRONEX-FUNCAP/CNPq/Brazil.
+He also would like to thank the Department of Mathematics - Universidade Federal da Bahia, where part of this work was carried out, for the warm hospitality. \end{acknowledgement}